-Connect callers to local services – such as accessible transportation – to overcome barriers to vaccination.
+- Connect callers to local services – such as accessible transportation – to overcome barriers to vaccination and testing.

 The hotline also can provide information and resources to answer questions and address concerns about the vaccines and can connect callers to information and services that promote independent living and address fundamental needs, such as food, housing, and transportation.

-DIAL is operated as a collaboration between a consortium of organizations serving people with disabilities and the National Association of Area Agencies on Aging (n4a).
+Established through a partnership between ACL and the Centers for Disease Control and Prevention, DIAL is operated as a collaboration between a consortium of organizations serving people with disabilities and USAging.
 The consortium includes:

 - Association of Programs for Rural Independent Living (APRIL),